openvinotoolkit/open_model_zoo/demos/smartlab_online_demo/python/README.md

 The following pre-trained models are delived with the product:

-* `smartlab-action-recognition-encoder-0001` + `smartlab-action-recognition-decoder-0001`, which are models for identifying actions of smartlab 2 actions of smartlab (adjust_rider, put_take).
+* `smartlab-action-recognition-encoder-0001` + `smartlab-action-recognition-decoder-0001`, which are models for identifying actions of smartlab 2 actions (adjust_rider, put_take).

 * `smartlab-object-detection-0001` + `smartlab-object-detection-0002` + `smartlab-object-detection-0003` + `smartlab-object-detection-0004`, which are models for detecting smartlab objects (10 objects).
 They detect balance, weights, tweezers, box, battery, tray, ruler, rider, scale, hand.

 ## How It works

 The demo pipeline consists of several steps, namely 'Decode', 'Detector', 'Segmentor', 'Evaluator', 'Display'.
 Every step is implemeted in correcponding class.
-Decode is implemented by opencv API, Detector is imlemeted `detector.py`.
-Segmentor is implemented by `segmentor.py`.
-Evaluator is implemented by `segmentor.py`.
-Evaluator is implemented by `evaluator.py`.
-Display is implemneted by `display.py`

 * `Decode` reads frames from the input videos.
 * `Detector` detects smartlab objects (balance, weights, tweezers, box, battery, tray, ruler, rider scale, hand)